jorgecarleitao/public-contracts/docs/tools/crawler.rst

 .. class::AbstractCrawler

-    An object able to retrieve JSON content from an url.
+    An object able to retrieve content from an url.
 When initialized, it initializes a mechanize_ browser.
     It has one method:

     .. method:: goToPage(url)

+        Returns the html of the url.

+.. class::JSONCrawler

+    A subclass of AbstractCrawler able to retrieve JSON content from an url.
+    It has one method:

+    .. method:: goToPage(url)

-        Returns a dictionary loaded with json from the url.
+        Returns a dictionary corresponding to the json content of the url.

 For retrieving data, the procedure is separated in three steps: